 Winning government contracts can be tricky business.
 You can think you are progressing quite nicely in your government sales efforts, only to lose, then be surprised that you missed an important piece of information.
 That's why we say you need Information Objectives.

-Tony Lannom of Axiom Sales Kinetics helped me understand this when he was in charge of commercial sales, me government sales, for a communications company.
-He likes to say, “It’s often not what we don’t know that hurts us, but what we don’t know that we don’t know.”
-I had to think about that for a moment the first time I heard it, but he's absolutely right.
-That's particularly true in government markets where the sales cycles are sooooooo long.
+Tony Lannom of Axiom Sales Kinetics says “It’s often not what we don’t know that hurts us, but what we don’t know that we don’t know.”
+That's particularly true in government markets where the sales cycles are very long.

 Current State: What's the current state, what do they want to happen and why?

 Commonalities: People like to buy from like minded people, and organizations like to buy from other organizations with common cultures and missions.
 We're not talking about trying to establish a relationship with someone by talking about what you see in their office.
 Ya know, the "ice breaker" technique.
 Let others do that.
 Instead, Tony says go in with a mindset of being a true consultant who will help them make the best decision, close gaps in their organization and have a meaningful impact on the organization.
 Then, you can build long-standing relationships.

 Evaluators: Who's going to make the decision?
 In government, it's rare, perhaps never, that a buying decision will be made by one person.
 So, who are the folks who will really influence the decision?